How to Resize Images in Google Sheets

 Limitations:

-The methods above work when you resize images one by one, but they become slow when you need to resize multiple images to the same size.
+The methods above work for resizing images one by one.
+When you need multiple images at the same size, Drive Explorer Pro is faster.

 Resizing Multiple Images at Once Using Drive Explorer Pro

-When to use: Use this method when you are building a product catalog, image tracker, asset list, inventory sheet, or any spreadsheet where multiple images need the same dimensions.
+When to use: You're building a product catalog, image tracker, asset list, inventory sheet, or any spreadsheet where many images need the same dimensions.

 Why use Drive Explorer Pro